-Making wild guesses and assumptions about the target audience is one of the most expensive mistakes made by small and medium businesses today.
-Marketing without creating ideal buyer personas is like shooting blind arrows – can cause you massive monetary losses in your business.
+Making wild guesses and assumptions about your target audience is one of the most expensive mistakes made by small and medium businesses today.
+Marketing or selling without creating ideal buyer personas is like shooting blind arrows.
+It may cause you a massive monetary and revenue loss in the business.

 Buyer personas usually include data such as: